matrixman01/MAG_Software_Portal/Patch 2.19.00-patch1/README.md

 * **patch.tar.gz** contains new files

 It must be run by SSH, from USB stick connected to STB.
 Both files should be at the same directory.

+### Changelog for Patch 1
+* Fix bug with no access to embedded portal